 Everyone has the right to make their own decisions about when and who they marry.

-A forced marriage is one in which one or both people do not consent to the marriage, but are coerced into it by their families or their community.
+A forced marriage is one in which one or both people do not or cannot consent to the marriage, but are coerced into it by their families or community.

 Sometimes, what starts out as an ‘arranged’ marriage can quickly escalate to a forced marriage.
 It is not uncommon for one of the participants to change their mind, even on the wedding day, only for their families to force them to go through with it.

 In an arranged marriage, both participants give their full consent and enter the marriage willingly.

 In a forced marriage, one or both participants enter the marriage without giving their consent.
 They go through with the wedding under duress from their families.

 If your family is threatening you with violence if you don’t go through with a forced marriage, you should contact the police immediately.
 They will be able to assess your situation, advise you, and also refer you to support organisations.

 Forced marriage is illegal in the UK.
 Under the Forced Marriage Act 2007, you can apply to designated courts in England and Wales for a Forced Marriage Civil Protection Order.
 Or you can ask someone to do this on your behalf.

 These orders can be used to prevent someone from being forced into a marriage or to protect someone if a forced marriage has already taken place.

 A person may be arrested if they breach an order.
 Read more.